mohammedaminberjawi/employee-directory-react-native/README.md

 # employee-directory-react-native

-A basic employee directory using React Native
+An employee directory app build using React Native

 ## Installation and Setup